MIC-DKFZ/HD-BET/readme.md

    into out of memory problems please check the following: 1) Make sure the voxel spacing of your data is correct and 2) Ensure your MRI image only contains the head region
-2. **Will you provide the training code as well?** No. The training code is tightly wound around the data which we cannot make public.
+2. **Will you provide the training code as well?** It's basically [nnU-Net](https://github.com/MIC-DKFZ/nnUNet) since v2.
+We use nnUNetTrainerDA5 with minor (not yet published) modifications.
 3. **What run time can I expect on CPU/GPU?** This depends on your MRI image size.
-Typical run times (preprocessing, postprocessing and resampling included) are just a couple of seconds for GPU and about 2 Minutes on CPU (using `-tta 0 -mode fast`)
+Typical run times (preprocessing and resampling included) are just a couple of seconds for GPU and about 2 Minutes on CPU (using `--disable_tta`)

 <sup>1</sup>https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/Fslutils